 What is next?

-A monitoring and evaluation framework has been developed in conjunction with key stakeholders.
-Progress will be reported on periodically with an independent evaluation of the four-year program to be finalised at completion of the program in 2022.
+An independent evaluation of the four-year pilot program is underway and will be finalised at completion of the program in 2022.

 What difference will we make?